-- Based on the dollar amount recognized for financial statement reporting purposes with respect to the year ended December 31, 2008, 2007 and 2006 in accordance with SFAS No. 123(R), disregarding the estimate of forfeitures.
-Assumptions used in the calculation of this amount are included in Note 16 to the Company's audited financial statements for the fiscal year ended December 31, 2008, included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 11, 2009.
-Upon Mr. Chicoyne's resignation on May 9, 2008, he forfeited stock options to purchase 162,500 shares of Common Stock that had not yet vested.
-The amount for Mr. Chicoyne for 2008 equals (a) the dollar amount recognized for financial statement reporting purposes with respect to the year ended December 31, 2008 in accordance with SFAS No. 123(R), disregarding the estimate of forfeitures, which was \$213,280, less (b) the dollar amount that had been recognized for financial statement reporting purposes with respect to the years ended December 31, 2008, 2007 and 2006 in accordance with SFAS No. 123(R), disregarding the estimate of forfeitures, with respect to the stock options that Mr. Chicoyne forfeited upon his resignation, which amount was \$330,236. - (2) For 2007 and 2006, these amounts reflect the cash awards to the named executive officers under the 2007 and 2006 Corporate Bonus Plans.
-Our executives earned no bonuses for 2008. - (3) Includes \$5,211 for personal usage of Company owned automobile (as calculated in accordance with Internal Revenue Service guidelines and included as compensation on the W-2), \$12,025 in matching contributions made by the Company to Mr. Graziano's tax-qualified 401(k) Savings Plan account and \$10,620 representing life insurance purchased for Mr. Graziano's benefit. - (4) Includes \$3,530 for personal usage of Company owned automobile (as calculated in accordance with Internal Revenue Service guidelines and included as compensation on the W-2), \$12,451 in matching contributions made by the Company to Mr. Graziano's tax-qualified 401(k) Savings Plan account and \$10,620 representing life insurance purchased for Mr. Graziano's benefit.
+- (1) Based on the aggregate grant date fair value computed awards in accordance with the provisions of FASB ASC 718, "Compensation-Stock Compensation" (formerly SFAS No. 123 (revised 2004), Share-Based Payment), excluding the impact of estimated forfeitures.
+Assumptions used in the calculation of this amount are set forth in Note 16 to the Company's audited financial statements for the fiscal year ended December 31, 2009, included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 11, 2010. - (2) For 2009 and 2007, these amounts reflect the cash awards to the named executive officers under the 2009 and 2007 Corporate Bonus Plans.
+Our executives earned no bonuses for 2008. - 3) Includes \$8,406 for personal usage of Company owned automobile (as calculated in accordance with Internal Revenue Service guidelines and included as compensation on the W-2), \$15,554 in matching contributions made by the Company to Mr. Graziano's tax-qualified 401(k) Savings Plan account and \$10,620 representing life insurance purchased for Mr. Graziano's benefit - (4) Includes \$5,211 for personal usage of Company owned automobile (as calculated in accordance with Internal Revenue Service guidelines and included as compensation on the W-2), \$12,025 in matching contributions made by the Company to Mr. Graziano's tax-qualified 401(k) Savings Plan account and \$10,620 representing life insurance purchased for Mr. Graziano's benefit. - (5) Includes \$3,530 for personal usage of Company owned automobile (as calculated in accordance with Internal Revenue Service guidelines and included as compensation on the W-2), \$12,451 in matching contributions made by the Company to Mr. Graziano's tax-qualified 401(k) Savings Plan account and \$10,620 representing life insurance purchased for Mr. Graziano's benefit. - (6) Mr. McNaughton was appointed Chief Financial Officer on November 14, 2008. - (7) Amount represents matching contributions made by the Company to Mr. McNaughton's tax-qualified 401(k) Savings Plan account. - 8) Includes \$9,548 for personal usage of Company owned automobile (as calculated in accordance with Internal Revenue Service guidelines and included as compensation on the W-2), \$14,510 in matching contributions made by the Company to Mr. Green's tax-qualified 401(k) Savings Plan account and \$540 representing life insurance purchased for Mr. Green's benefit.

-- (5) Includes \$2,578 for personal usage of Company owned automobile (as calculated in accordance with Internal Revenue Service guidelines and included as compensation on the W-2) and \$12,013 in matching contributions made by the Company to Mr. Graziano's tax-qualified 401(k) Savings Plan account. - (6) Mr. McNaughton was appointed Chief Financial Officer on November 14, 2008. - (7) Includes \$9,548 for personal usage of Company owned automobile (as calculated in accordance with Internal Revenue Service guidelines and included as compensation on the W-2), \$11,324 in matching contributions made by the Company to Mr. Green's tax qualified 401(k) Savings Plan account and \$540 representing life insurance purchased for Mr. Green's benefit. - (8) Includes \$9,548 for personal usage of Company owned automobile (as calculated in accordance with Internal Revenue Service guidelines and included as compensation on the W-2), \$11,629 in matching contributions made by the Company to Mr. Green's tax qualified 401(k) Savings Plan account and \$540 representing life insurance purchased for Mr. Green's benefit. - (9) Includes \$8,864 for personal usage of Company owned automobile (as calculated in accordance with Internal Revenue Service guidelines and included as compensation on the W-2), \$11,308 in matching contributions made by the Company to Mr. Green's tax qualified 401(k) Savings Plan account and \$1,868 representing life insurance purchased for Mr. Green's benefit. - (10) Amount represents matching contributions made by the Company to Ms. Luscinski's tax-qualified 401(k) Savings Plan account. - (11) Mr. Chicoyne resigned effective May 9, 2008. - (12) Amount represents matching contributions made by the Company to Mr. Chicoyne's tax-qualified 401(k) Savings Plan account.
+- (9) Includes \$9,548 for personal usage of Company owned automobile (as calculated in accordance with Internal Revenue Service guidelines and included as compensation on the W-2), \$11,324 in matching contributions made by the Company to Mr. Green's tax qualified 401(k) Savings Plan account and \$540 representing life insurance purchased for Mr. Green's benefit. - (10) Includes \$9,548 for personal usage of Company owned automobile (as calculated in accordance with Internal Revenue Service guidelines and included as compensation on the W-2), \$11,629 in matching contributions made by the Company to Mr. Green's tax qualified 401(k) Savings Plan account and \$540 representing life insurance purchased for Mr. Green's benefit. - (11) Amount represents matching contributions made by the Company to Ms. Luscinski's tax-qualified 401(k) Savings Plan account.

-GRANTS OF PLAN-BASED AWARDS-2008
+GRANTS OF PLAN-BASED AWARDS-2009